 One of the unfortunate side effects of Sony’s constant need to reinvent Spider-Man, is that earlier versions are quickly replaced and forgotten.
 This is highlighted by the delightful and truly groundbreaking debut films directed by Sam Raimi.

-Sam Raimi’s Spider-Man not only honours the comic books, but also the classic template set by Superman the Movie.
+Sam Raimi’s Spider-Man honours not only the comic books but also the classic template set by Superman the Movie.
 Providing the audience with a coming of age story wrapped in the adventure and discovery of superhuman powers.
 The geeky Peter Parker and the smooth and confident Spider-Man coexisting while also creating a similar dynamic to Christopher Reeve’s Clark Kent and Superman.

 In 2004 Maguire returned to the role in Spider-Man 2 delving deeper into the character he established during the first outing.
-While also achieving a sequel that soared higher than the first outing.
-Cementing Spider-Man as box office success.
+While also achieving a sequel that soared higher than the first outing; cementing Spider-Man as box office success.

 Batman Begins (2005) The Dark Knight (2008) & The Dark Knight Rises (2012)

 Each film in Nolan’s trilogy provides nothing short of a masterclass in direction and vision.
-With The Dark Knight standing tall in the middle, glowing with a pure yet dangerous beauty.
+With The Dark Knight standing tall in the middle, glowing with pure yet dangerous beauty.
 Delivering a film that not only sings with divine performances from Christian Bale, the late Heath Ledger.
 But also burns itself into your mind and soul with a pace and style that echoes the very best the action/thriller genre has to offer.